Welcome to Hong Kong Pony Club

-The Hong Kong Pony Club hosted the 2019 Inter-Pacific Exchange from June 30th to July 12th.
+Hong Kong Pony Club hosted the 2019 Inter-Pacific Exchange

-Teams from Hong Kong, the USA, Canada, Australia and New Zealand spent a fantastic 2 weeks in Hong Kong, visiting different riding stables, seeing the famous sights and exploring the local area, often on bicycles!
-The teams stayed at the Hyatt Regency in Hong Kong, a perfect location from which to to travel all over the territory.
+Teams from Hong Kong, the USA, Canada, Australia and New Zealand spent a fantastic two weeks in Hong Kong visiting various riding centres, taking in famous sights and exploring the local area - sometimes on bicycles!

-Obviously our visitors were keen to see how we do all things equestrian in Hong Kong, and with support from the Hong Kong Jockey Club and some of the local riding schools we were able to give them a good taste of equestrian life in Hong Kong.
-Lo Wu Saddle Club invited everyone to go for a hack out round the Lo Wu villages which was hugely enjoyed by all despite the heat!
-All the horses behaved themselves beautifully and the teams had a great time meeting some of the Lo Wu riders and staff.
+Our visitors were keen to see how we do all things equestrian in Hong Kong, and with support from the Hong Kong Jockey Club and other riding centres we were able to give them a good taste of what we have to offer.
+Lo Wu Saddle Club (LWSC) invited everyone to go for a hack around the Lo Wu villages, which was hugely enjoyed by all despite the heat.

-Clearwater Bay invited the teams to come and ride their horses, so we split the group into two and while some rode at CEEC the others were given a tour of the wold class Veterinary Hospital in Shatin.
+Clearwater Bay Equestrian Centre (CEEC) invited the teams to ride their horses, so we split the group into two and while some rode, others had a tour of the world class Veterinary Hospital in Shatin.
 On another morning the teams swapped so everyone was able to do both.
-CEEC also hosted a gymkhana and sausage sizzle which was won of the highlights of the tour for everyone, including the ponies.
+CEEC also hosted a gymkhana and sausage sizzle, which was one of the highlights of the Exchange.
 From bending to apple bobbing and candy hid in flour, the evening was great fun.
-The ponies definitely had a good time, some of them have never been seen to move so fast!
+The ponies definitely had a good time too: some of them have never been seen to move so fast!

-Beas River Equestrian Centre were the hosts of the two competitions, the Bauhinia Cup on July 5th, a Mixed team Dressage competition, and the highlight of the Exchange, the Nation's Cup Showjumping Competition on July 11th.
-Both competitions were be held at Beas River Equestrian Centre, courtesy of the Hong Kong Jockey Club.
-Both competitions were a huge success with all the Hong Kong horses and ponies behaving (mostly) impeccably.
-We saw some fantastic riding in both competitions, but the winners of the Nation's Cup were deservedly the USA, an amazing result that was very well deserved - Well Done Team USA!
+Beas River Equestrian Centre (BREC) hosted the main competitions, including the Bauhinia Cup (Mixed team Dressage competition) on July 5th, and the Nation's Cup Showjumping Competition on July 11th.
+Both competitions were a huge success with horses and ponies behaving (mostly) impeccably.
+There was some fantastic riding in both competitions, but USA were deservedly the winners of the Nation's Cup - Well Done Team USA!

 HISTORY OF THE INTER-PACIFC EXCHANGE

 Since then the Inter-Pacific Exchange has taken place every two years.
 The countries have changed a little over the years, most notably with Hong Kong becoming a separate entity rather than part of the Far East team.
-Great Britain, the mother country of the Pony Club movement was also invited to join the IPE which it did for a while and hosted the 1985 rally, but has since withdrawn.
+Great Britain (the "home" of Pony Club) was also invited to join, which it did for a while and hosted the 1985 rally.

-The 2019 exchange wss held in Hong Kong from 30th June - 12th July, 2019.
-The invitation was extended to teams of four riders, one chaperone and one coach.
+The 2019 exchange took place in Hong Kong between 30th June - 12th July.
+Teams from USA, Canada, Australia, New Zealand and Hong Kong comprised of four riders, one chaperone and one coach.

 SELECTION CRITERIA FOR THE